 The Bellever Angus cattle soon became a valuable asset for the Duchy and regularly began fetching top market prices.
 In 1927 there was a sale of Aberdeen Angus cattle at Banbury (Oxfordshire) cattle market.
 Here three young bulls went under the hammer where ‘Eric of Bellever’ fetched 42 guineas, ‘Baron Fourth of Bellever’ got 37 guineas, and ‘Tope of Bellever’ brought in 26 guineas.
 To put this into modern-day perspective, today a guinea of 1927 would equate today to about £43 which meant that those three bulls made £4,515.
 The following year another three bulls were sent to Banbury where they all received a ‘commended’ rosette and ‘Eloric of Bellever’ fetched 29 guineas (£1,247).
 In 1928 a bull called ‘Premier’ fetched the leading price of 105 guineas (£4,515) at the Aberdeen Angus Society sale at Banbury.
 The same bull had already won the Supreme Champion at the Cornwall Show earlier in the year and went on to do the same at the Three Counties Show in 1931.
 In 1929 the Bellever herd won three 1st’s at the Exeter Christmas Fat Stock Show and a heifer called ‘Envey’ sold for £66 (£2,673).
 Over the years other notable bulls of the herd were ‘Wych’ and ‘Bounder’ who made a combined sale of 64 guineas (£2,576) in 1928.

 In 1930 Bellever Farm was handed over to the Forestry Commission and the herd, by which now numbered 70 was moved to the Duchy farm at Stoke Climsland.
 Here they joined the Prince’s herd of Devon cattle where the Angus’ were later crossed with the Devons and produced what was described as, “some good looking beasts”.
 Many of the old buildings can still be recognised amongst the modern day hostel complex such as the barn and sheds.
+The hostel was let to the Youth Hostel Association in 1934 and is said to be the oldest youth hostel in Devon

 In many ways it could be said that the experiment to find a cattle breed that could be out-wintered on the moor failed as far as the Aberdeen Angus was concerned.
 But the legacy of the Galloway breed can still be seen grazing the moors today and so should be heralded as a success story of the early 1900’s and the innovation of the Duchy of Cornwall.
 It was a great pity that they were not so forward thinking when it came to turning Bellever over to the Forestry Commission.
+There is an old photograph of Bellever Farm taken in 1889 on the Dartmoor Trust’s Archive website.